P-Edwards/TDAExplore-Examples/README.md

 Several of the computations provide illustrative examples of TDAExplore-ML's interface.
 In all cases the relevant file for the Figure is `computation/compute.sh`.

 * Figure 1C - Generating a mask for a single image.
-* Figure 4 - Generating "line scan" summaries from circular images
+* Masks - Generating "line scan" summaries from circular images
-* Supplemental 2D - Generating summaries and extracting scores trained from a different run.
+* additional_supplementary/S3-E - Generating summaries and extracting scores trained from a different run.

 License